 The Albright-Knox’s Book AK program is a museum-hosted book club that provides the opportunity to explore the lives of artists and learn more about art- and museum-related topics.

-After reading the pre-selected book, participants will be invited to meet at the museum, where Assistant Curator of Education Jessica DiPalma will lead a group discussion of the book, supplemented by a mini-presentation related to the topic, in the beautiful setting of AK Café.
+After reading the pre-selected book, participants will be invited to meet at the museum, where Assistant Curator of Education Jessica DiPalma will lead a group discussion of the book in the beautiful setting of AK Café.
 A reading guide and/or discussion questions will be posted on the website one month prior to the discussion.

 Lives of the Artists

 Saturday, June 8, 2013, 10:15–11:30 am

 Author Calvin Tomkins provides an intimate look at the work and lifestyles of ten leading contemporary art world figures, including Matthew Barney, Maurizio Cattelan, John Currin, Damien Hirst, Jasper Johns, Jeff Koons, Julian Schnabel, Richard Serra, Cindy Sherman, and James Turrell.

 Alice Goldfarb Marquis provides an entertaining look at Pop art, while examining the artistic, social, political, and economic impacts of the movement.
 Goldfarb Marquis gives portraits of the leading artists of the period, including Robert Indiana, Jasper Johns, Roy Lichtenstein, Robert Rauschenberg, James Rosenquist, and Andy Warhol.
 The author also shares stories of the critics, businessmen, collectors, curators, and dealers who helped to shape what was one of the liveliest and most influential art movements of the twentieth century.

 The Monuments Men: Allied Heroes, Nazi Thieves and the Greatest Treasure Hunt in History